camunda/camunda-docs-manual/content/user-guide/process-engine/history/user-operation-log.md

 * **Old Property Value**: The previous value of the changed property.
 A  `null` value either indicates that the property was previously `null` or is not known.
 * **New Property Value**: The new value of the changed property.

-## Annotation of User Operation Logs
+## Annotation of user operation logs

 User Operation Logs are helpful to audit manual operations.
 To make it obvious why a certain operation was performed, sometimes it is not enough to only log technical information (e. g.